-At June 30, 2020, receivables for the individual major governmental funds and nonmajor governmental funds in the aggregate including the applicable allowances for uncollectible accounts are as follows:
+As of June 30, 2022, receivables for the individual major governmental funds and nonmajor governmental funds in the aggregate including the applicable allowances for uncollectible accounts are as follows:

 Governmental funds report deferred inflows of resources in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
-There was \$552,412 of such receivables at the end of the current fiscal year, consisting of amounts due to grants and revolving accounts.
+As of June 30, 2022, there were no elements that qualified for reporting in this category.